HoshAI/Brent-Oil-Data-In-Five-Years/README.md

 ### 4. What are the components of Time Series?
 A. There are 4 components:
 a) Trend - Upward & downward movement of the data with time over a large period of time.
-Eq: Appreciation of Dollar vs rupee.
+Eq: Appreciation of Dollar vs Naira.
 b) Seasonality - seasonal variances.
 Eq: Ice cream sales increases in Summer only
 c) Noise or Irregularity - Spikes & troughs at random intervals
 d) Cyclicity - behavior that repeats itself after large interval of time, like months, years etc.